AXOOXR/netban_task/README.md

 You can test the API using tools like [Postman](https://www.postman.com/) or [curl](https://curl.se/).
 Additionally, FastAPI provides interactive API documentation:

 - Swagger UI: `http://127.0.0.1:8000/docs`
 - ReDoc: `http://127.0.0.1:8000/redoc`

+---

+### **Explanation of Sections**:

+1. **Project Overview**: Describes the main functionality of the API and how it works.
+2. **Features**: Lists the available endpoints for interaction with the API.
+3. **Setup Instructions**: Detailed steps for getting the application up and running locally, including:
+   - Prerequisites (Python version and tools).
+   - Installation steps (with `pip` or `poetry`).
+   - Setting up the `.env` file for database connection credentials.
+   - Instructions for running the FastAPI application.
+4. **API Endpoints**: Describes the different API endpoints with example requests and responses.
+5. **Tech Stack**: Lists the technologies used in the project, including FastAPI, PostgreSQL, and Scikit-learn for text similarity.
+6. **Development**: Instructions for contributing to the project.
+7. **License**: Includes licensing information (MIT License).

+This README is intended to provide users and contributors with everything they need to understand and work with the project.